aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/pivot-tables/add-page-field-in-pivot-table/_index.md

 workbook.save("pageFieldSample.xlsx");
 ```

-### Adding a Page Field with pageFields.add
+### Adding a Filter Field with pageFields.add

 When you already work with a `PivotField` instance, you can pass it directly to `PivotTable.pageFields.add`.
-The pivot table and page field are constructed exactly as in the previous scenario; only the final page-area registration is replaced with the lower-level API call.
+The pivot table and filter field are constructed exactly as in the previous scenario; only the final filter-area registration is replaced with the lower-level API call.

 ```javascript
 let workbook = new AsposeCells.Workbook();